A Conservative $100,000 Preferred Stock Portfolio Offering 6% And The Lower Federal Tax Rate

 BB-

-Source: Author … Data from Quantomonline.com
+Source: Author … Data from Quantumonline.com

 The following table is a $100,000 portfolio constructed from the issues selected above.
 Market prices used in this table were collected on 12/28/2016 at the close of business.